Summary

 December 12 - Reuters (Steve Scherer): "The Bank of Canada's rapid-fire rate hikes are starting to slow the economy, the governor said… but while the bank wants to avoid a recession, there is a risk sticky inflation will require 'much higher' rates… Governor Tiff Macklem said the tightening had 'begun to work' but would take time to feed through the economy.
 The bank lifted rates at a record pace of 400 bps in nine months to 4.25% - a level last seen in January 2008 - to tame inflation that was 6.9% in October."

-December 13 - Reuters (Andrea Shalal): "Global public and private debt saw its biggest drop in 70 years in 2021 after reaching record highs because of the impacts of COVID-19, but overall remained well above pre-pandemic levels, the International Monetary Fund said… the IMF said total public and private debt decreased by 10 percentage points to 247% of global gross domestic product (GDP)in 2021 from its peak of 257% in 2020.
+December 13 - Reuters (Andrea Shalal): "Global public and private debt saw its biggest drop in 70 years in 2021 after reaching record highs because of the impacts of COVID-19, but overall remained well above pre-pandemic levels, the International Monetary Fund said… the IMF said total public and private debt decreased by 10 percentage points to 247% of global gross domestic product (GDP) in 2021 from its peak of 257% in 2020.
 That compares to around 195% of GDP in 2007… In dollar terms, global debt continued to rise, although at a much slower rate, reaching a record $235 trillion last year."

 December 16 - Bloomberg (Zoe Schneeweiss): "Euro-area inflation slowed less than initially reported in November… The 19-member currency zone saw consumer prices increase 10.1% from a year earlier… That's down from 10.6% a month earlier, but 0.1 percentage point higher than a preliminary reading."